dylancrowder/dylancrowder/README.md

 ## Dylan - Backend Developer

-I am a backend developer with a focus on designing and implementing efficient web systems.
+I am a web developer with a focus on designing and implementing efficient web systems.
 My expertise lies in optimizing performance and enhancing system functionality.
 I am passionate about tackling new challenges and continuously advancing my skills to contribute meaningfully to the success of the development team.
 <br/>

-    🔭 Currently seeking employment.